 Smoking Spare Ribs

-There's really nothing that can compare to the look, feel, smell, and, most importantly, taste of barbecue smoked spare ribs.
+There's really nothing that can compare to the look, feel, smell, and, most importantly, taste of barbecue smoked pork spare ribs.
 Most people just accept what they think is a fact, that they'll never be able to perfectly mimic that delicious smoked pork flavor in their bbq ribs at home.
 But did you know that it's easy to get that restaurant quality taste without the restaurant quality price?
 There are different ways of cooking spare ribs, including even spare ribs in oven.